 UHG has identified material weaknesses in its internal control over financial reporting.
 A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of its annual or interim financial statements will not be prevented or detected on a timely basis.
-UHG identified material weaknesses in UHG's internal controls in the following areas: (i) failure to properly evaluate certain transactions in accordance with GAAP; (ii) lack of appropriate documented review of related party transactions; (iii) a lack of or improper segregation of duties and second level reviews in certain areas; (iv) failure to retain evidence of review of multiple key controls and lack of formal control review and documentation required by COSO principles; and (v) multiple IT related control deficiencies.
+UHG identified material weaknesses in UHG's internal controls in the following areas: (i) failure to properly evaluate certain transactions in accordance with GAAP; (ii) ineffective tax review controls; lack of appropriate documented review of related party transactions; (iii) a lack of or improper segregation of duties and second level reviews in certain areas; (iv) failure to retain evidence of review of multiple key controls and business processes; lack of formal control review and documentation required by COSO principles; principles; ineffective Information Technology General Controls ("ITGCs") related to certain systems, applications, and (v) multiple IT related control deficiencies. tools used for financial reporting; and the Company did not establish effective user access and segregation of duties controls across financially relevant functions.